RoverRobotics/rover_tools_ros1/README.md

 # rover_tools

 Rover Tools are a new set of tools to help users quickly and easily install the required software to run a Rover robot.
 Rover tools are targeted for Ubuntu 20.04 LTS.
+You must install ROS Noetic before running the setup script, follow these instructions for the easiest installation - http://wiki.ros.org/ROS/Installation/TwoLineInstall

 # install